bjelline/wp-api-client/README.md

-# 🚨 This gem is unmaintained!
+# 🚨 This is a fork of an unmainteined gem

+original unmainteined since

 _11 Feb 2021_